santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 products:
 - dotnet

-description: "A sample demonstrating the implementation of a manual/out-of-band on-boarding of a customer for an Azure Commercial Marketplace SaaS offer"
+description:
-urlFragment: "manual-on-boarding"
+"A sample demonstrating the implementation of a manual/out-of-band on-boarding of a customer for an Azure Commercial Marketplace SaaS offer"
 ---

 # Azure Commercial Marketplace SaaS Offers Sample - Manual on-boarding of customers